-There are a variety of trails to choose from, ranging from easy to moderate, so there’s something for everyone.
-Along the way, you’ll pass by beautiful rock formations, babbling streams, and towering trees that make you feel like you are in your own little slice of paradise.
+There are a variety of trails to choose from, ranging from easy to moderate, so there’s something for every skill level.
+Along the routes, you’ll pass by beautiful rock formations, babbling streams, and towering trees that make you feel like you are in a private slice of paradise.

-The hiking trails are easy to navigate and keep you safe while exploring the park.
+The hiking trails are marked for navigation, and those markers keep you safe while exploring the park.
 If you’re in the area and looking for a hike to refresh your mind and give your body a workout, Tishomingo State Park is the place to be.

 Tishomingo State Park Flat Rock Hiking Trail

 If you’re looking for a picturesque hiking trail, look no further than the Flat Rock Trail!
-Starting near the entrance to the park, across from the park office, this 3-mile trek takes you through stunning wooded areas, complete with spring-fed streams and towering rock outcroppings ending at the dam.
+Starting near the park entrance, across from the cabin-style park office, this 3-mile trek takes you through stunning wooded areas, complete with spring-fed streams and towering rock outcroppings ending at the dam.

 Saddleback Ridge Trail

-The trail meanders along Saddleback Ridge, past a picnic pavilion, and ultimately leads you to the striking Haynes Lake Dam.
-One word of caution – the trail shares its space with the Tushka Run Disc Golf Course, so watch out for flying frisbees while you navigate the path.
-Lace-up those hiking boots and grab your camera – the Saddleback Ridge Trail is waiting for you.
+This Tishomingo State Park hiking trail winds its way along Saddleback Ridge, past a picnic pavilion, and finally leads you to the stunning Haynes Lake Dam.
+It’s worth noting that the trail overlaps with the Tushka Run Disc Golf Course, so be mindful of flying frisbees as you walk.
+Bring your walking boots and camera to fully enjoy the Saddleback Ridge Trail.